 Tips for Investing

 - If you want someone to manage your money consider finding a more traditional financial advisor.
 Finding the right financial advisor for you doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+Our free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It helps to know how your investments will grow over time.
 Get an estimate using SmartAsset’s free investment calculator.